 Turn internal office hours into FAQ updates

-Stand up an **office-hours harvest partner** — paste raw questions from a live session, a Slack thread, or meeting notes — emit **normalized FAQ rows + draft handbook language + gap flags** — then merge only after human review so your internal Q&A agent ([Build an internal Q&A agent for your team](/tutorials/build-an-internal-q-and-a-agent)) cites fresher truth.
+Stand up an **office-hours harvest agent** that takes raw questions from a live session, a Slack thread, or meeting notes and emits **normalized FAQ rows + draft handbook language + gap flags**.
+Merge only after human review so your internal Q&A agent ([Build an internal Q&A agent for your team](/tutorials/build-an-internal-q-and-a-agent)) cites fresher truth.

 When a tutorial shows italic text in quotation marks, it usually mirrors a label or helper string inside Auxot.
 Product copy changes between releases — if something reads differently in your workspace, trust what you see on screen.